 Social services, environmental health, noise nuisance, parking, planning, Council Tax, Housing Benefit are also Council matters.
 Queries should be directed to the appropriate Council department or to your Councillors.

 Legal matters, for example disputes with firms or individuals, criminal cases, domestic law, complaints against the police, are not usually matters for Members of Parliament.
 It is important to seek legal advice in these matters.
-Try the Community Legal Advice service.
+Try the Civil Legal Advice service.

 Problems to do with working conditions, health and safety, dismissal, redundancy etc. are really a matter for your Trade Union.
 If you have not got a Trade Union, find out about your employment rights from an advice agency, like the Citizens Advice Bureau.

 The usual system is that a prisoner contacts the MP who represents the his or her home address (or last home address).
 It may be helpful to ask your solicitor or probation officer to refer your query to the MP.